iohex/wpp_LearnPress/README.md

 # wpp_LearnPress

-the plugin learnpress has a reflected XSS.
+the Wordpress Plugin learnpress has a reflected XSS.

 Details: